Emilio Saba: International career

 Saba was included in the Peru under-20 team, but COVID conditions meant that the team played no official matches during his spell.
 They did play training matches against other age groups of the Peruvian Football Federation, and these led to him preferring a right-back position.

 Saba was called up to the senior team ahead of 2026 FIFA World Cup qualifiers against Bolivia and Venezuela in November 2023.
 Manager Juan Reynoso excluded players from Alianza or Universitario due to the national finals.

 In December 2023, Saba was called up for the Peru under-23 team for four friendly matches.
 He scored a penalty kick in a 4–0 win over Bolivia.
 The following month, he was the captain at the 2024 CONMEBOL Pre-Olympic Tournament in Venezuela, from which his team did not qualify for the Olympic event.

 Saba was approached by the Palestine national team in 2025, as he also holds that country's nationality.
 He rejected the offer and said he was waiting to be called up for Peru.
 On 17 October 2025, his request to switch international allegiance to Palestine was approved by FIFA.
 He made his debut on 15 November in a 3–0 loss away to the unofficial Basque Country national team.
+The following month, he played at the 2025 FIFA Arab Cup in Qatar.